 Update: The latest Windows 11 is here, but if you are still using Windows 7 and want to change the version in the year 2021 or later, keep reading the below steps.
 Some users mentioned that the modifying registry trick does not work anymore.
 Hence, I’m including a downgrade tool that may do the job.
 Anyhow, I’m not able to verify both steps now since Windows 7 is out of support and it is not recommended to use anymore.

-Recently I had to install/downgrade Windows 7 Ultimate to Professional without formatting or reinstalling OS on one of the friend’s computer.
-Though both are same Windows 7 family, it is not easy to switch the versions easily.
-The following method is to fake the Windows OS and tells that we have the professional version, then upgrade to the real version.
-The Ultimate version is the higher version of Windows 7 and it can’t be downgraded to lower versions officially without formatting or doing a fresh installation.
+I installed/downgraded Windows 7 Ultimate to the Professional version without formatting or reinstalling OS on one of the computers.
+Even though both are the same Windows 7 family, it is not easy to switch the versions especially backwards.
+The following method is to fake the Windows OS and trick that we have the Professional version installed, then do an upgrade.
+The Ultimate version is the higher version of Windows 7 and it can’t be downgraded to lower versions officially without formatting and doing a fresh installation.
 Anyhow, I found a trick to downgrade Windows 7 ultimate to Professional easily without the new installation.

 Steps to Downgrade Windows 7 Ultimate to Professional

 - Change registry key and tell Windows that we have the Professional version (Take extra precaution while modifying the registry.
 Better take a backup of the registry before doing any changes).

 - Insert the actual Windows 7 Professional CD and start the upgrade.

 Before starting the installation, do change two keys in Registry.
 In my case, I had to change the key to ‘ Windows 7 Professional ’.
 Make sure you are typing the exact OS version which is written on your installation DVD.